 Posts in Vepple are created in two distinct ways, depending on the content type selected:

-- 360 Panoramas - These are immersive, interactive views designed to showcase a facility, such as a lecture hall, accommodation, or sports centre.
+360 Panoramas - These are immersive, interactive views designed to showcase a facility, such as a lecture hall, accommodation, or sports centre.
 Within these panoramas, users can engage with information spots and content spots, which allow additional details such as text, images, videos, or links to be layered on top of the experience.
 This approach is ideal for creating a virtual, first-person perspective of a space, making it feel more real and engaging.
+Learn how to set up a 360 Panorama here.

 The Post Builder